yusuf-shahin/Basics-of-react-js/02-react-hook/readme.md

     console.log(name)
     // if no value, do nothing
     if (!name) return

-    // if value, setup new user and add to current users const fakeId = Date.now()
+    // if value, setup new user and add to current users , that means here we contract the user const fakeId = Date.now()
     console.log(fakeId)
     // const newUser = { id: fakeId, name: name };
     const newUser = { id: fakeId, name }

+    // destructer the array add newUser
     const updatedUsers = [...users, newUser]
     setUsers(updatedUsers)
     // set back to empty